 Once these studies are successfully completed, we expect that we will be able to announce a broad-spectrum clinical drug development candidate for the topical treatment of shingles outbreak.
-We believe that clinical candidates for the dermal topical treatment of HSV-1 and HSV-2 infections should be identified after an additional cycle of testing for effectiveness for these respective indications.
+We believe that clinical candidates for the dermal topical treatment of HSV-1 and HSV-2 infections should be identified after further testing for effectiveness in appropriate animal models of the disease for these respective indications.